blijblijblij/youtube-sentiment/README.md

 export YT_API_KEY=zjhfsdjhfgsjdhfgjshdfgs
 ```

-Or by adding it the a `.env` file.
+Or by adding it the a `.env` file in the root folder of this project.

 Then run: